Your basket

 Visit the Childcare Choices website for more parents information about 30 hours of free childcare.

-The Government has produced 5 documents to provide information for local authorities and providers reguarding the delivery of the 30 hours.
+The Government has produced 5 documents to provide information for local authorities and providers regarding the delivery of the 30 hours.

 Because lots of you have been contacting us with questions about the 30 Hours of Free Childcare, we have put together a Guide that is aimed at what childminders need to know.
-Our Guide is based on information from the documents listed above and the results of the Pilot areas that have been trialling the 30 hours since September 2016.
+Our Guide is based on information from the documents listed above.

 Listening to Children